A Hard Pass: The 7 Dangers of Buying a House with Mold

 ~ Ben W.

-Moldy homes are a major problem in the United States as it is present in nearly every building in the country.
-The reason that mold is so prolific is because it only takes 24 to 48 hours for mold to grow in a moist indoor area.
+Moldy homes are a major problem in the United States, as it is present in nearly every building in the country.
+The reason that mold is so prolific is that it only takes 24 to 48 hours for mold to grow in a moist indoor area.
 It also grows well in dark, damp spaces, so it’s often found in kitchen cabinets, bathrooms, basements, and crawlspaces.

 Now, not all mold is worrisome.
 And since virtually every home has trace amounts of mold growing, it’s nearly impossible to avoid buying a mold-free house.
 But there are some significant dangers to buying a house with mold growth.